magpylib/magpylib/docs/_pages/0_documentation.rst

 Math Package
 ###############

 The math package provides several practical functions that relate angle-axis (quaternion) rotations with the Euler angle rotations.
-All of functions are also available in their vectorized versions for performance computation.
+All functions are also available in their vectorized versions for performance computation.

 * ``anglesFromAxis(axis)``: This function takes an arbitrary ``axis`` argument (*vec3*) and returns its orientation given by the angles ``(phi, theta)`` that are defined as in spherical coordinates. ``phi`` is the azimuth angle and ``theta`` is the polar angle.